 Brace yourself for some involuntary drooling.
 Here are the best cafes, restaurants and bars in London for warming up on chocolate fondues with wild abandon this winter.
 Marshmallows, strawberries and churros at the ready. 🍓

 Chocolate fondue at Coya, Mayfair and Bank

 The food at Peruvian restaurant Coya has Spanish, Japanese and Chinese influences too, but the 'Chocolate Fundido' is pure Peru, made with melted Ilanka chocolate fondant (Ilanka is a 63% dark chocolate made by Valrhona, offering a rich, but not overpowering, fondue).
-It's served with praline, and banana ice cream.
+It's served with ice cream (flavours change regularly).
 The menu varies between both London branches but at time of writing, chocolate fondue is available at both.

 Coya, 118 Piccadilly, W1J 7NW and 31-33 Throgmorton Street, Bank, EC2N 2AT

 For a venue that puts fondue at the top of its specialities (along with raclette, seafood, and steak), it's no surprise Heritage does fondue like the best of them.
 Head straight for the dessert section of the Alpine Cuisine menu for the chocolate fondue — a blend of milk and dark chocolate melted together, and served up with fruit, marshmallows and doughnuts.

 New for winter 2021, Haugen is an Alpine-inspired restaurant between Westfield and the Olympic Park in Stratford — think steaks, raclettes, and — what we're here for — Swiss chocolate fondue.
 You'll need one or three dipping buddies for this one, as it's served for two or four people, and it comes with strawberries, marshmallows, honeycomb and brezel (pretzel) sticks.